 How is early non-small cell lung cancer treated with surgery or SBRT?

-Usually, cancers that are limited to a small area of the chest are best treated with a local treatment to remove or kill the entire tumor.
-Surgery and stereotactic body radiation therapy (SBRT) also known as stereotactic ablative radiotherapy (SABR) are forms of local treatment.
-Surgery to remove the cancer may be the best option for early NSCLC, if the tumor is small.
-Surgery is generally more effective than SBRT in removing all the cancer, but not everyone can safely tolerate surgery, or some individuals may opt for a non-surgical approach.
+Usually, cancers that involve just a small area of the chest are treated with a local treatment that removes or kills the entire tumor.
+Surgery and stereotactic body radiation therapy (SBRT) also known as stereotactic ablative radiotherapy (SABR), are forms of local treatment.
+Surgery may be the best option for early NSCLC, if the tumor is small.
+It is generally more effective than SBRT in removing all the cancer, but not everyone is a good candidate for surgery, or some people may opt for a non-surgical approach.

 Surgery

 Different operations can be used to treat (and possibly cure) NSCLC.
-With any of these operations, nearby lymph nodes are also removed to look for possible spread of the cancer.
-Surgery will require general anesthesia (where you are in a deep sleep) and are usually done through a large surgical incision between the ribs in the side of the chest or the back (called a thoracotomy).
-The 4 most commonly used surgeries for early NSCLC are listed in the table below.
+During surgery, nearby lymph nodes are removed to look for possible spread of the cancer.
+Surgery requires general anesthesia (where you are in a deep sleep).
+During surgery, the doctor cuts between the ribs in the side of the chest or the back (called a thoracotomy).
+The 4 most commonly used surgeries for early NSCLC are listed in the Figure 1 below.

 The type of surgery you get depends on the size and location of the tumor and on how well your lungs work.
 If your lungs are healthy, your doctor may do a larger surgery to give the best chance for cure.